Police Regiment Centre: Early killing operations

-Himmler made a personal visit to the headquarters of the unit in Bialystok on 8 July where he met with Max von Schenckendorff, commander of Army Group Centre Rear Area, Daluege, Montua, Bach-Zalewski, and the regiment's officers.
+Himmler made a personal visit to the headquarters of the unit in Białystok on 8 July where he met with Max von Schenckendorff, commander of Army Group Centre Rear Area, Daluege, Montua, Bach-Zalewski, and the regiment's officers.
 He expressed concern that too few Jews had been rounded up and called on the officers to increase their efforts.
 It was likely that Himmler had ordered increased killings since several massacres followed immediately after.

 The same evening, a company of Police Battalion 322 participated in the shooting of about 1,000 Jews under the direction of Einsatzgruppe B. The next day, 9 July, Police Battalion 307 participated in the massacre of 4–6,000 Jewish men, Russians and Belarusians in the vicinity of Brest-Litovsk (now Brest, Belarus).
 The killing operation, with assistance by personnel of the Wehrmacht's 162nd Infantry Division, lasted several days.
 On 10 July, Daluege addressed the members of the regiment arrayed in a parade formation, extolling them to "exterminate" Bolshevism as a "blessing for Germany".
 On 11 July, Montua passed a confidential order from Bach-Zalewski to the battalion commanders that Jews, who had been "convicted of looting", were to be shot; an execution took place the same day.
-Around this time, Police Battalions 316 and 322 rounded up approximately 3,000 Jewish men from Bialystok and shot them in a nearby forest.
+Around this time, Police Battalions 316 and 322 rounded up approximately 3,000 Jewish men from Białystok and shot them in a nearby forest.

 On 17 July, the regiment murdered over 1,100 Jews in Slonim, with Bach-Zalewski reporting to Himmler on 18 July: "Yesterday's cleansing action in Slonim by Police Regiment Centre.
 1,153 Jewish plunderers were shot".
 By 20 July, the unit's reports referred to executions of Jewish women and children.
 By late August, Police Battalion 322 moved to Minsk, where, on 1 September, it conducted a killing operation together with the units of Einsatzgruppe B. The victims included 290 Jewish men and 40 Jewish women.